SamuelWhitton/natural-daina/README.md

     +++ getSecond *->[&SECOND]{}->.second
 }
 ```
-Method generic can be used for methods inside a class.
-The instance method **changeFirst** is added, which returns a new **[Tuple]** with just the first object changed.
+Method generic types can be used for methods inside a class.
+The instance method **changeFirst** is added, which returns a new **[Tuple]** with the first object replaced with the input.
 ```
 [Tuple < FIRST, SECOND > ]
     [&FIRST] first